ejboettcher/Talk-ProcessingLargeDatawithPandas/slides.md

 -----------------------------------------------------------------------
 ## Brief (and Subset) of History of Large data cont.
-And in 1676 Ole Roemer (Rømer) armed with only paper, pencil, telescope and wind up watch (which was not even good enough to navigate a ship with) calculated the speed of LIGHT within 30% by looking at Jupiter's moon Io.
+And in 1676 Ole Roemer (Rømer) armed with only paper, pencil, telescope and a wind up watch (which was not even good enough to navigate a ship with) calculated the speed of LIGHT within 30% by looking at Jupiter's moon Io.
  ![telescope](./images/telescope.jpeg)![watch](./images/watch.jpg)![pen](./images/pen.jpeg)
  <br/>
 #### Only equipment needed to measure speed of light